Career and Technical Education Pathways

 Mobile Game Development

-Location: Bellevue and Sammamish
+Location: Bellevue High School, Sammamish High School

 Coding in Python 1

+This course is an introduction to computer science and coding in Python, a professional programming language widely used in the software industry.
+Python is an excellent first programming language for students new to line-based coding in that it provides simpler syntax and semantics and higher code readability than other programming languages (such as Java and C++).
+This minimizes complexity and allows students to focus on core computer science concepts, problem-solving, design and programming.
 Students learn fundamental computer science concepts including data- statements, expressions, variables, values & errors, control structures – conditionals, while loops, indentation & function call, drawing- coordinate system, colors, animation, key & mouse input, lists, for each loops, for-in-range loops, sprite-based graphics- sprites, program structure, collision detection, functions – definition, parameters & arguments, return values & types.

 Coding in Python 2

 Students learn to make professional-looking visual programs and games with sprite-based graphics, sounds, and animation.
 Coding in Python 2 will introduce students to the key coding techniques of functions, dictionaries, multidimensional lists, and sprite-based graphics, as well as expanding their knowledge of loops, lists, conditionals, libraries, and input by using them all in exciting new contexts.
+Students will have access to professional-quality characters, backgrounds, animations and sounds to create their programs.
+After learning how to create and manipulate these sprites in Python, students will use proper product development processes to make more advanced and impressive programming projects than in previous Python courses.
+The new concepts introduced will include: Functions, Parameters and Arguments, Return Values, Dictionaries, Two-Dimensional Lists, Sprites, Sprite sheet Animation, Collision, JSON, Product Development Lifecycle, Kanban Board.

 Coding in Python 3